openstack/bifrost/doc/source/install/index.rst

 * CentOS Stream 8
 * Ubuntu 20.04 "Focal"
-* Debian 10 "Buster"
+* Debian 11 "Bullseye"

-2nd tier support (limited testing or known issues):
+2nd tier support (limited testing):

 * Ubuntu 18.04 "Bionic"
+* Debian 10 "Buster

-  Tested in the Bifrost CI, but no longer tested in the ironic upstream CI.
+  Tested in the Bifrost CI only as non-voting jobs (does not block CI in case of failure).

 * RHEL 8 and regular CentOS 8